How much cyber liability insurance do you need?

 If you require that a client purchase cyber liability insurance in a work contract, you can adjust the requested coverage limit.
-Cyber liability policies have occurrence limits that range from $500,000 to $5 million or more.
+Cyber liability policies have limits that range from $1 million to $5 million or more.

 How much does cyber liability insurance cost?

-The median cost of a cyber liability policy with a $1 million aggregate limit is about $145 per month or $1,745 per year for TechInsurance customers.
+The median cost of a cyber liability policy with a $1 million per occurrence limit and a $1 million aggregate limit is about $145 per month or $1,745 per year for TechInsurance customers.
 Many small businesses (39%) pay less than $1,500 per year for cyber liability insurance, and 41% pay between $1,500 and $3,000 per year.

 The cost of this policy increases with the amount of sensitive data your company handles.